 Why most win less than the interest rate

-With savings rates so low, Premium Bonds do not look like a bad investment if you're a taxpayer, when compared with normal savings.
+With savings rates so low, Premium Bonds do not look like a bad investment if you pay tax, when compared with normal savings.
 However, real expected payouts are much less, massively skewed by the prize distribution.
-This is tricky, so let's start with a simple example.
+This is tricky, so let's start with an example.

 A contest offers a £1,000,000 prize and lets a million people buy £1 tickets.
 It could then be argued the average winnings per ticket were £1, even though 999,999 people would win nothing.